finalbiome/finalbiome-landing/content/blog/empowering-gamers-developers-finalbiome-asset-transparency-ownership.md

 title: "Empowering Gamers and Developers: FinalBiome's Innovative Solution for Asset Transparency and Ownership"
 description: An in-depth examination of how FinalBiome's non-fungible assets (NFAs) offer greater transparency and ownership, and how this affects the gaming industry's approach to in-game assets.
 img: empowering-gamers-developers-finalbiome-asset-transparency-ownership.png
-alt: my first blog post
+alt: "Empowering Gamers and Developers: FinalBiome's Innovative Solution for Asset Transparency and Ownership"
-readtime: 6
+readtime: 3
+date: 2023-04-11
 ---

 ## Introduction